-Along with providing a compliant hosting services, Alibaba Cloud offers privacy management guidance though our partnership, with industry leading privacy risk management technology partner, that customer can access to, to maintain the highest standards of data protection and privacy.
-We also put ourselves in our customers’ shoes, speak from our experience to help our customers.
+Along with providing compliant hosting services, Alibaba Cloud offers privacy management guidance.
+Through our partnership with industry leading privacy risk management technology partners, customers can access this guidance to maintain the highest standards of data protection and privacy.
+We also put ourselves in our customers’ shoes, sharing our experience to help our customers.

 5. Is Alibaba Cloud GDPR compliant?

 Alibaba Cloud takes compliance and our customers’ privacy very seriously.
-We are fully committed to becoming GDPR compliant by the effective date of 28 May 2018.
+We are GDPR compliant by the effective date of 25 May 2018.

 6. What concerns should I have regarding GDPR when comparing a Chinese IaaS provider to a European or American one?

 When it comes to GDPR, there is no difference in terms of compliance requirements for IaaS Providers around the world.
-All IaaS provider providing products or services to an EU/EEA clientele are required to comply with GDPR.
-Therefore, you should not have any concern specifically about this.
+All IaaS providers providing products or services to an EU/EEA clientele are required to comply with GDPR.

 1. Buying a compliant product or service does not make an organization compliant.